 In one of the biggest menswear turnarounds since David Beckham, men’s sandals have become a bona fide trend.
 At Bottega Veneta, that bastion of Italian style, dual-strap sandals were even paired with chunky socks.
 Imagine.

-As our Teutonic cousins know all too well, sandals are the footwear grail when temperatures rise.
-“Beyond aesthetics, you need to consider comfort and convenience,” says David Morris, footwear buyer at Mr Porter.
-The sandal’s open design allows air to circulate around your feet, but pick a chunky enough sole and you’re sure-footed on-road or off.”
+As well as aesthetics, you need to consider comfort and convenience.
+The sandal’s open design allows air to circulate around your feet, but pick a chunky enough sole, and you’re sure-footed on-road or off.

 Don’t mistake that as a tip-off to visit a mountaineering store, though.
-Where your dad favours sweat-inducing nylon and plastic, the front row’s version is all natural.
-“Soft leathers are good, because they’re breathable,” says Giles Farnham, head of River Island’s Style Studio.
+Where your dad favors sweat-inducing nylon and plastic, the front row’s version is all-natural.
+“Soft leathers are good because they’re breathable,” says Giles Farnham, head of the River Island Style Studio.
 “They tend to give a lot, so choose a snug pair.”
-But nothing so cosy your toes hang over the end.
+But nothing so cozy your toes hang over the end.

 That said, not all Jesus treads are heaven-sent.
-“Black or brown leather is preferable over bright colours,” says stylist Alex Longmore.
+“Black or brown leather is preferable over bright colours,” adds celebrity stylist Alex Longmore.
 “Not only will they pare down on any potential statement, but they’re also better-suited to more conservative staples.”
-Which means your look should be more cuffed trousers and chinos as opposed to Koh Phangan fluoros, with low-key cotton-linen suits and crisp tees taking centre stage.
+This means your look should be more cuffed trousers and chinos as opposed to Koh Phangan fluoros, with low-key cotton-linen suits and crisp tees taking center stage.

-Most importantly however, make sure your trotters are deserving of some new treads.
+Most importantly, you should make sure your trotters are deserving of some new treads.
 “Go for a pedicure,” says Farnham.
 “It’s a moment of discomfort for feet that are actually worth seeing.”
-Once your feet are ready for display, these are the best sandals to be seen in.
+Once your feet are ready for public display, these are the best sandals to be seen in.

 Birkenstock: the only sandals to be embraced by the German tourist, Soho House hipster, college lecturer holy trinity – and with good reason.
 Every single pair boasts a contoured, malleable footbed for better comfort, all housed within a classic, easy-to-wear shape.

-Clarks has come up trumps in recent years, and for that we can thank traditional designs, quality leather and affordable price tags – three things that are also applied to its sandal line, too.
+When it comes to shoes, Clarks has come up trumps for almost two centuries.
+And for that, we can thank traditional designs, quality leather and affordable price tags – three things that are also applied to its line of sandals, too.

 Don’t get it twisted: caged sandals are more Gladiator than Girl Guide these days.
-To achieve a balance of form and function, Camper takes cue from its outdoors-heavy history to pare down on any potential Big Statement.
+To achieve a balance of form and function, Camper takes its cues from the brand’s outdoors-heavy history to pare down on any potential Big Statement.

 Dolce & Gabbana

-The Greeks don’t deserve full credit, though.
-Like so much of its collection, Dolce & Gabbana looks to Sicily for its simple sandal collection – a decidedly muted move from a brand known for pearl-encrusted headphones.
+The Greeks don’t deserve all the credit for sandals’ current popularity.
+Like so much of its collection, Dolce & Gabbana often looks to Sicily for its simple sandal collection – a decidedly muted move from a brand that has previously turned out pearl-encrusted headphones.

-If style has naturally progressed to utilitarian designs of late, then Suicoke has very much led from the front.
+If style has naturally progressed to favour utility designs of late, then Suicoke has very much led from the front.
 The cult Japanese label fuses minimalism with outdoorsy design, resulting in a very modern sandal indeed.

-Canada and Morocco aren’t the most obvious of footwear homelands, yet Aldo brings both countries to the forefront thanks to a range of solid kicks.
+Canada isn’t the most obvious of sandal homelands, yet Aldo brings the land of back bacon, Ryan Gosling and brutally cold winters to the forefront thanks to a range of solid kicks.
 Which, thankfully, includes practical but stylish sandals for your summer, wherever you’re venturing.